VMikulasek/fast_math_library/README.md

 ## Wrapped Intel SIMD intrinsics

-- some AVX float intrinsics <!--TOADD types of intrinsics-->
+- some AVX float intrinsics
 - some AVX2 int intrinsics

 For more details see API.